COJO-intelligence/passwordmanager/README.md

 Java HotSpot(TM) 64-Bit Server VM (build 14.0.1+7, mixed mode, sharing)
 ```

+**Note:** For importing the source code into an IDE without any errors, please add the external JAR **flatlaf-0.38.jar** into your project.
+The JAR is located into the *src\main\resources* package.

 ### Explaining the Project Structure
 The project is divided into two main ideas which are the *Login Page* and the *Entries Page*.
 Only the master key is required to access all the entries.
+The Password Manager works alongside 4 files:
+1. **pm.enc** - The main file which contains all the password inputs and all its related information.
+The file is always encrypted.
+Only the content is decrypted at runtime in order to display the values;
+1. **pm.dat** - This file contains the SHA-512 hash of the master password combined with a couple of salts.
+This password is used only to login in the app;
+1. **pm.p12** - This file is the keystore that contains the master key used for encrypting and decrypting;
+1. **pm.log** - The log file which we require you to send in order to debug a certain crash situation or malfunction.
+Please note that we do not collect any information about the system;

+All these files are created at runtime and updated properly.
+Also, their location is identical to the JAR file's path.

+**Note:** We currently are aware of a situation in which running the app on a LINUX system will create the files in the power working directory path instead of the JAR's location.
+This applies especially when running the app by double clicking the JAR instead of launching from terminal.

+**Very Important!** Current version does not provide a way to reset the main password.
+We strongly recommend to not forget it.
+If such a situation occurs, or you simply want to reset the app, delete all the 4 files described above.
+Be aware that such an action will erase all previously added entries!

 Here is a list of the main algorithms and best practice logic used inside the application:
-1. *SHA-512* with salts;
+1. *SHA-512* with salts - used for hashing;
     ```java
     MessageDigest messageDigest = MessageDigest.getInstance("SHA-512");
     String finalPassword = SALT + password + SALT;
     return messageDigest.digest(finalPassword.getBytes());
     ```
-1. *AES* in CBC Mode;
+1. *AES* in *CBC* Mode with *PKCS5Padding* - used for cryptographic operations;
-1. *PKCS5Padding*;
     ```java
     Cipher cipher = Cipher.getInstance("AES/CBC/PKCS5Padding");
     SecretKey secretKey = KeyManager.getSecretKey();